How snapshots work

 Audits

 Snapshot models support the same audit system as other materializations.
-Audits with delta_and_final run scope execute against the snapshot delta relation before target mutation, blocking promotion if an error-severity audit fails.
+Audits withdelta_and_final run scope execute against the snapshot delta relation before target mutation, blocking promotion if an error-severity audit fails.
 Final audits run after target mutation.

 Duplicate handling

-- Historical snapshot: duplicate
+unique_key - Historical snapshot: duplicate

-- Historical changes: duplicate
+unique_key + observed_at - Historical changes: duplicate

 unique_key + updated_at